 “Erica’s background and experience in the natural gas, crude oil, refined products, and NGL markets perfectly complement our growing Energy practice,” said Practice Chair Adrienne Clair.
 “We are thrilled to have someone of her caliber join our team.”

 “The attorneys at Thompson Coburn represent a diverse and engaged group of clients in the electric and natural gas industries, which was one of the things that attracted me to the firm,” said Erica.
-“Also, with so few women involved in the energy sector, I feel fortunate to be part of a team that includes eight women who are well-respected and widely recognized as stellar attorneys in the field.”
+“Also, with so few women involved in the energy sector, I feel fortunate to be part of a team that includes eight women who are well-respected, stellar attorneys in the field.”

-Erica’s arrival at the firm comes two weeks after Kyle Simpson, Senior Advisor, and Jack Jacobson, Advisor, joined Thompson Coburn’s Lobbying & Policy group.
-Kyle has been a leading voice in energy policy for more than 35 years, and Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, among other industries.
-Both have strong ties on Capitol Hill.
+Erica’s arrival at the firm comes two weeks after Jack Jacobson, Advisor, joined Thompson Coburn’s Lobbying & Policy group.
+Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, among other industries, and has strong ties on Capitol Hill.